cbowman422/cbowman422/README.md

 I'm currently working for [Scott's Landscaping, Inc.](https://github.com/cbowman422/scottslandscaping), working in freelance, and tutoring cadets at the United States Coast Guard Academy in Statics and Mechanics of Materials, as well as veterans from the US Department of Veteran Affairs in Statics, Calc 3, Physics 2 and C/C#.

-For a hobby I am building a video game with Unreal Engine 5, C++ and Abelton Live 11.

 ## About Me

 Mechanical engineer with a strong background in structural engineering, Finite Element Analysis (FEA) and software engineering who is passionate about aerospace and defense.